 Primary weapons are the foundation of your loadout.
 With infinite ammo, they are the weapons you will use most of the time.
 Generally, they will be the best tool against red-bar enemies (ads), allowing you to save your precious Special and Heavy ammo for more challenging enemies.

-There are currently 6 Primary weapon types in the game that use primary ammo.
+There are 6 Primary weapon types in the game, and they all use primary ammo.

 Primary weapons | Role | |